Part one of two of my long bank holiday weekend bike ride through Yell, Shetland to the most northerly tip of Britain.

 The kitchen was pretty well provided for – a small fridge, a microwave with two hobs on top, a kettle and a large table with benches.
 Basic crockery, cutlery, pots and pans are provided.
 An electricity meter ran on £1 coins.

-All that for £10 per bunk, per night.
+All that for £10 per bunk per night.
 Not bad!
-You can read more about my stay at the Windhouse Lodge over on my Shetland.org post.
+You can read more about my stay at the Windhouse Lodge on my Shetland.org post.

-While researching these I discovered that there Time Trail discs on each one with a secret code.
-If you find them all you can decode the message and find out the secret of the Time Trail!
+While researching these, I discovered that Time Trail discs are on each one with a secret code.
+If you find them all, you can decode the message and discover the Time Trail’s secret!
 How fantastic is that!
-A real life cycle treasure hunt!
+A real-life cycle treasure hunt!
 The thing is, no one can see this milepost from the road.
 It’s hidden behind a stone wall in among the garden trees.
-This website provides a bit more information on them.

 Who should appear, on foot, in the driveway but French Marie!

-The walk home in the sunset (the sun doesn’t set until around 10:30 pm this far north at this time of year – plenty of daylight for exploring) was lovely, and Windhouse, Shetland’s most haunted house, looked terribly spooky in the orange tinted sea mist that was rolling in.
+The walk home in the sunset (the sun doesn’t set until around 10:30 pm this far north at this time of year – plenty of daylight for exploring) was lovely, and Windhouse, Shetland’s most haunted house, looked spooky in the orange-tinted sea mist that was rolling in.

 DAY 1 – MOSSBANK TO MID YELL